 With the available buttons, you can make quick customizations to common plot properties such as line color, line thickness, display of labels, etc.

-New in Origin 2022b: In Object Manager Show Graph Objects view, a new Select All with Same Name shortcut menu entry.
+In Object Manager Show Graph Objects view, there is a Select All with Same Name shortcut menu entry.
 Use in combination with Mini Toolbar buttons (e.g. Font Size) to make quick graph changes.